-Grant Wood's American Gothic - Behind The Country's Beloved Painting
+American Gothic - The Story Behind Grant Wood's Iconic Painting

-It is the painting American Gothic, an artwork that elevated the artist, who was previously a relatively unknown painter of French-inspired Impressionist landscapes, to the status of instant celebrity when it first debuted at the Art Institute of Chicago in 1930.
+You might be familiar with this farmer and wife painting – it is the American Gothic, an artwork that elevated the artist, who was previously a relatively unknown painter of French-inspired Impressionist landscapes, to the status of instant celebrity when it first debuted at the Art Institute of Chicago in 1930.

-Depicting a stern looking farming couple, this deceptively simple portrait has captured the imagination of the nation, regularly being parodied in pop culture.
-Despite Wood intending it to be a positive statement about rural American values, its meaning has shifted over the years.
+Depicting a stern-looking farming couple, this deceptively simple portrait has captured the imagination of the nation, regularly being parodied in pop culture.
+Despite Wood intending it to be a positive statement about rural American values, the meaning of American Gothic painting has shifted over the years.

 Yet, the story behind its creation and rise to fame makes the painting all the more compelling.